 San Diegan Turned Idahoan

-Gookin, a San Diego native and the founder of the “For Dummies” book series, first moved to Issaquah, Washington, where he enjoyed the sense of community.
-Two years later, he left the Seattle suburb looking for something with a more small-town feel, ultimately moving his family to Coeur D’Alene, Idaho, about five hours east.
+Gookin, a San Diego native and founder of the “For Dummies” book series, first moved to Issaquah, Washington, where he enjoyed the sense of community.
+Two years later, he left the Seattle suburb looking for something with a more small-town feel, and ultimately moved his family to Coeur D’Alene, about five hours east.

-“We stopped in Coeur d’Alene and immediately fell in love,” Gookin, 68, told The Epoch Times.
-“As long as it had Internet and FedEx, I was good.
+“We stopped in Coeur d’Alene and immediately fell in love,” Gookin, 64, told The Epoch Times.
+“As long as it had internet and FedEx, I was good.
 We enjoyed the small-town feel, how people knew each other, and the sense of community.”

-Gookin, who has served as a city councilman since 2002, raised four boys in the North Idaho town that he still enjoys.
+Gookin, who has served as a city councilman since 2011, raised four boys in the North Idaho town.
 For Gookin, the sense of a tight-knit community beats the weather.

 “No place would compare with here, so the weather isn’t that big of a factor,” he said.

-A previous version of this article misstated the county where Rancho Cucamonga is located.
-The Epoch Times regrets the error.
+A previous version of this article misstated the county where Rancho Cucamonga is located, Dan Gookin’s age, and when he joined the city council.
+The Epoch Times regrets the errors.